axelbrunetta/sketchem/README.md

 ```
 4. In you app's settings, change the python version to < 3.12 as 3.12+ leads to issues with dependencies

+5. Deploy and enjoy your interactive game online!

 ### Run Tests and Coverage